pmagaz/react-context-api-example/README.md

 ### Architecture

-* `App.js` its the application  Component.
-In This file you should specify the initial state of your App and pass the store created by createStore to the provider.
+* `createStore.js` works in similar way to Redux createStore function.
+The difference here, is that this function, receives the instance of the App component and its state, used for the actions to update the state

-* `createStore.js` works in the similar way to Redux createStore function.
-The difference is here, this function, receives the instance of the App component and its state, used for the actions to update the state
+* `App.js` it's the application Component.
+In This file you should specify the initial state of your App and pass to the provider the store created by createStore.

-* `createActions.js` is the file responsible to define all the actions used by your app and it has access to the state of the App component and its setState method.
+* `createActions.js` it's the file responsible to define all the actions used in your app and it has access to the App component state and its setState method.

-* `createConsumer.js` is just a component wrapper for the consumer returned by createContext method
+* `createConsumer.js` it's just a component wrapper for the consumer returned by createContext method.

-* `MyContainer.jsx` its just a regular component wrapped with createConsumer and acting like a 'container'.
-The continaer passes the store and its actions to its childs.
+* `MyContainer.jsx` it's just a regular component wrapped with createConsumer and acting like a 'container'.
+The container passes the store and its actions to its childs components.

-* `ChildComponent.jsx` its a childcomponent and receives the store by its props.
+* `ChildComponent.jsx` it's a childcomponent and receives the store by its props.

 ### Warning

 This is a pretty basic example for educational purposes.
-Please DON'T use it in production.
+DON'T use it in production.